Julian Merryweather: Chicago Cubs (2023–2025)

 On January 17, 2023, Merryweather was claimed off waivers by the Chicago Cubs.
 In 69 games out of the bullpen, he registered a 3.38 ERA with 98 strikeouts across 72 innings of work.

 In 2024, Merryweather began the year as part of Chicago's relief corps, posting a 1.93 ERA across 4 contests.
 However, he suffered a right shoulder strain and was placed on the injured list on April 7, 2024.
 After undergoing additional testing, he was diagnosed with a rib stress fracture in his back, and was transferred to the 60–day injured list on April 17.
 Merryweather was activated from the injured list on July 22.
 In 15 total games for Chicago, he struggled to a 6.60 ERA with 14 strikeouts across 15 innings pitched.
 On September 19, it was announced that Merryweather would undergo a patellar tendon debridement surgery on his knee, ending his season.

 Merryweather made 21 appearances for Chicago in 2025, posting an 0-1 record and 5.79 ERA with 15 strikeouts across 18 1/3 innings pitched.
 On May 24, 2025, Merryweather was designated for assignment by the Cubs.
 He was released by Chicago on May 30.

 New York Mets

 On June 7, 2025, Merryweather signed a minor league contract with the New York Mets.
-In 12 appearances for the Triple-A Syracuse Mets, he logged a 1-0 record and 4.50 ERA with 15 strikeouts and two saves over 12 innings of work.
+In 12 appearances for the Triple-A Syracuse Mets, he logged a 1–0 record and 4.50 ERA with 15 strikeouts and two saves over 12 innings of work.
 Merryweather was released by the Mets organization on August 2.

 Milwaukee Brewers

 On August 8, 2025, Merryweather signed a minor league contract with the Milwaukee Brewers organization.
-He elected free agency on November 6.
+He made 11 appearances for the Triple-A Nashville Sounds, but struggled to a 7.36 ERA with 16 strikeouts and one save over 11 innings of work.
+Merryweather elected free agency following the season on November 6.

+Minnesota Twins

+On February 12, 2026, Merryweather signed a minor league contract with the Minnesota Twins.